wp-plugins/simple-coverflow/readme.txt

 == Frequently Asked Questions ==
 How to use:
 insert shortag [coverflow] in your post and the plugin wil use your gallery images in a coverflow

+Many themes does not have the var $content_width set in the themes function file.
+Find the width of the content block and insert it like this

+if ( ! isset( $content_width ) )
+    $content_width = 548;

 ==Changelog ==
 = Version 0.8 =
 *inital release

+= Version 0.9 =
+*Script now takes the content width from the theme
+*Changed css to more unik names
+*Put controller in class
+*Can now be used in post, because of unike ids

 ==Upgrade Notice ==
 To upgrade from a previous version of this plugin, delete the entire folder and files from the previous version of the plugin and then follow the installation instructions below.

 == Screenshots ==
 1. The plugin at work.